meenakshi275/MovieRecommendationSystem/README.md

 #**Files in project**
-MovieRecommendationSystem.ipynb: python notebook code file movie.csv-movie dataset from MovieLens myrating.csv-rating given by user to movies
+MovieRecommendationSystem.ipynb: python notebook code file movie_id_title- dataset from MovieLens of movie titles myrating.csv-rating given by me to movies u- rating given by user to movies (dataset)